Raffy Tima: Portrayals in media

 Tima was featured in an episode of GMA News TV's drama anthology Wagas on August 9, 2014, before the proposal of set from Amaya.
 JC Tiuseco starred the role of Tima.

 Personal life

-Tima is married to fellow GMA News Reporter Mariz Umali on December 8, 2012.
-On January 1, 2012, celebrate the New Year's Day, Tima proposes to Umali in the party after two years as a couple.
-According to the story of television drama series, Wagas, Tima was set of epic fantaserye Amaya before proposal to her.
+Tima married to fellow GMA News Reporter Mariz Umali on December 8, 2012 at Santuario del Santo Cristo in San Juan City.
+On January 1, 2012, Tima had proposed to Umali at a New Year's party following two years as a couple.
+According to the story of television drama series, Wagas, Tima was on the set of epic fantaserye Amaya before proposing to her.
+At the Easter Vigil on Black Saturday 2025, Tima was received into the Catholic Church at Sacred Heart Parish-Shrine in Kamuníng, Quezon City, where his wife is a lector.